Fever/Dream

 Fever/Dream is a play by Sheila Callaghan which premiered in 2009 at Woolly Mammoth Theatre Company in Washington, DC.
 It is a reinvention of Pedro Calderón de la Barca's play Life is a Dream.

 Plot summary

-In Fever/Dream, Segis Basil, an employee at an American mega-corporation called Basil Enterprises, is literally chained to his desk in the basement, working in customer service hell.
-He is the son of the powerful CEO of the company, Bill Basil.
-However, Segis was unluckily born on Black Monday and his mother died in childbirth, leading his superstitious father to lock Segis away.
-In the play, the elderly Basil contemplates the future of his corporation and decides to give his son the opportunity to run the company for a day.
-When Segis takes business metaphors too far and sends the company's stock plummeting to ruin, he is returned to the basement and told it was all a dream.
-Meanwhile, Stella Strong and Aston Martin compete for the top offices and bike-messenger Rose and temp Claire scheme to take down the company.
+In Fever/Dream, Segis Basil works in the basement of the American mega-corporation Basil Enterprises, chained to his desk in the customer service department.
+He is the son of the company's influential CEO, Bill Basil.
+Unfortunately, Segis was born on Black Monday, and his mother's death during childbirth led his superstitious father to keep him secluded.
+In the play, the aging Basil reflects on the future of his corporation and offers his son a chance to manage it for a day.
+When Segis misinterprets business metaphors, causing the company's stock to plummet, he is sent back to the basement and told it was all a dream.
+Concurrently, Stella Strong and Aston Martin vie for top positions, while bike messenger Rose and temp Claire conspire to undermine the company.